 Restoring from iTunes or iCloud backup will overwrite the data on your iPhone.
 You will lose any new data you have added since the backup you’re using to recover from.
 So you’d better make copies of your photos, videos and any other data you don’t want to lose.
 Another drawbacks is that you are unable to access specific data in the backup.
 In such cases, iPhone Data Recovery comes very handy, which can directly scan your iPhone to recover deleted messages, or retrieve specific text messages from iTunes/iCloud backup.
 Moreover, you can print your iPhone text messages easily.

-YouTube Video Demo on How to Recover Deleted Texts/iMessages on iPhone:
+YouTube Video on How to Recover Deleted Texts/iMessages on iPhone:

 You May Also Like:

-- Top 5 Best Free Video Converter for Windows/Mac
+- 5 Best Free Online YouTube Video Downloader 2018

 - Instagram Direct Messages: Recover Deleted Instagram DM on iPhone/Android